Modifying form layout

 When you create a form, Access arranges the form components in a default layout where the fields are neatly stacked on top of each other, all exactly the same width.
 While this layout is functional, you might find that it doesn't fit your information in the best way.
 For instance, in the form below, most of the fields are almost completely empty, since the data stored there doesn't take up much room.

-The form would fit the data a little better if we made the fields and command buttons smaller, and even put some of them side by side.
+The form would fit the data a little better if we made the fields and command buttons smaller, and if we put some of them side by side.
 However, with the default layout, you won't be able to put two fields next to each other or resize one field or button without resizing them all.
 This is because Access lines up form components in rows and columns.
 When you resize a field, you're really resizing the column that contains it.

 To resize and rearrange our fields the way we want, we'll have to modify the form layout.
 For instance, since the default layout for our form contains only two columns—one for the field labels and another for the fields—we would have to create a new column to put two fields side by side.

 We can do this using the command on the Arrange tab, which contains all of the tools you need to customize your form's layout.
 If you've ever built and modified tables in Microsoft Word, you already know how to use most of these tools.
 If you're unfamiliar with tables, review our Word 2010: Working with Tables lesson.

 To resize form components:

 - Select the field or button you would like to resize, and hover your mouse over the edge.
 Your cursor will become a double-sided arrow .

 Clicking the edge of a field to resize it

 - Click and drag the edge to resize, and release when the field or button is the desired size.

 - The field or button, as well as every other item in line with it, will be resized.